-The SVI created for the respective Vlan acts a default gateway for that Vlan just like the sub-interface of the router (in the process of Router On a stick).
-If the packet is to be delivered to different vlan i.e inter Vlan Routing is to be performed on layer 3 switch then first the packet is delivered to layer 3 switch and then to destination just like in the process of router on a stick.
+The SVI created for the respective VLAN acts as a default gateway for that VLAN just like the sub-interface of the router (in the process of Router On a stick).
+If the packet is to be delivered to different VLANs i.e inter VLAN Routing is to be performed on the layer 3 switch then first the packet is delivered to the layer 3 switch and then to the destination just like in the process of the router on a stick.

-Now creating vlans on layer 3 switch namely vlan 2 on the switch ports fa0/1, 2 and fa0/3, 4 for vlan 3.
+Now creating VLANs on layer 3 switches namely VLAN 2 on the switch ports fa0/1, 2 and fa0/3, 4 for VLAN 3.

 Switch# vlan 2 Switch# vlan 3 Switch# int range fa0/1-2 Switch# switchport access vlan 2 Switch# int range fa0/3-4 Switch# switchport access vlan 3